Alexander

 1. Fort Wayne, Indiana

-With a median household income of $71,500, Fort Wayne supports a robust economy in manufacturing (Steel Dynamics, BAE Systems), healthcare (Parkview Health, Lutheran Health Network), defense contracting, and education.
-The unemployment rate hovers around 3–4%, and wage growth has consistently edged above inflation over the last five years.
+With a median household income of $71,500, Fort Wayne boasts a diverse economy anchored by manufacturing (Steel Dynamics, BAE Systems), a robust healthcare sector (Parkview Health, Lutheran Health Network), defense contracting, and education.
+The city maintains a healthy unemployment rate, typically around 3–4%, and has seen wage growth consistently outpacing inflation in recent years.

 2. Huntsville, Alabama

-Huntsville consistently ranks as one of Alabama’s safest large cities.
-Its downtown offers art galleries, farm-to-table dining, and local breweries.
-Outdoor enthusiasts enjoy Monte Sano State Park’s hiking trails and the Huntsville Botanical Garden.
-The city also hosts annual festivals like the Panoply Arts Festival and a thriving start-up scene.
+Huntsville is recognized as one of Alabama's safest large cities.
+Its vibrant downtown offers a mix of art galleries, farm-to-table restaurants, and local breweries.
+Outdoor enthusiasts appreciate Monte Sano State Park for hiking and the expansive Huntsville Botanical Garden.
+The city also boasts a lively start-up scene and popular annual events like the Panoply Arts Festival.

 3. Wichita, Kansas

-Wichita boasts the Wichita Art Museum, Botanica Gardens, the Museum of World Treasures, and a growing craft brewery community.
-While some urban neighborhoods experience higher property crime, many suburbs offer top-rated schools and family-friendly environments.
+Wichita offers a variety of cultural attractions, including the Wichita Art Museum, Botanica (The Wichita Gardens), and the Museum of World Treasures.
+The city also has a growing craft brewery scene and budget-friendly dining options.
+While some urban areas see higher property crime, many suburban neighborhoods provide top-rated schools and family-oriented environments.

 4. Springfield, Missouri

-Known as the “Queen City of the Ozarks,” Springfield offers ready access to hiking, fishing, and boating in nearby state parks.
-Cultural highlights include the Wonders of Wildlife museum and a revitalized downtown entertainment district.
-Crime varies by neighborhood—suburbs like Nixa and Ozark provide safer alternatives.
+As the "Queen City of the Ozarks," Springfield provides easy access to outdoor activities like hiking, fishing, and boating in the scenic surrounding state parks.
+Cultural attractions include the impressive Wonders of Wildlife National Museum and Aquarium and a revitalized downtown area with entertainment options.
+Crime rates vary by neighborhood, with suburban areas like Nixa and Ozark often preferred for their safety.

 5. Davenport, Iowa (Quad Cities)